 - Increase the share of non-marketing fee revenues.

-- Be a learning and change-oriented organization, and ensure good staff performance.
+- Be a learning and change-oriented organisation, and ensure good staff performance.